networknext/next/README.md

 <br>

 Network Next is a network accelerator for multiplayer games.
-It reduces latency, jitter and packet loss for players when their network performance would otherwise reduce engagement, retention and monetization.
+It reduces latency, jitter and packet loss for players.

 To use Network Next, your game must have a client/server architecture and use UDP for its network transport layer.